bixb922/viper-examples/README.md

 In all these cases a `builtins.int` variable will be created.
 See [here](##-making-sure-a-viper-int-is-a-viper-int) for a way to deal with integer constants.

 ### Create viper ```int``` with a type hint on the function parameter
-A second way to get a viper `int` is with a type hint of a function parameter:
+A second way to get a viper `int` is with a type hint (type annotation) of a function parameter:
 ```py
 @micropython.viper
 def myfunction(x:int):
 ```
-With the type hint, input parameters are converted on the fly to the viper `int` data type using the viper int() function (see "```int()``` casting" below).
+With the type hint, `x` is converted on the fly to the viper `int` data type using the viper int() function (see "```int()``` casting" below).

 ## Making sure a viper `int` is a viper `int`

-Possible source of problems: when you initialize a viper int with a integer expression that falls outside of the signed 30 bit range (not the 32 bit range!), a `builtins.int` will be created instead, no warning.
+There is a possible source of problems: when you initialize a viper int with a integer expression that falls outside of the signed 30 bit range (not the 32 bit range!), a `builtins.int` will be created instead, no warning.
+The same happens if you try initialize a viper int with a variable of type `builtins.int`.
+These errors can go unnoticed.

 Solution: Except for very short viper functions, you could initialize all viper `int` variables at the beginning setting them to zero (just as you might do in C language):
 ```py